cloudmesh/classes/docs/source/i524/technologies.rst

 85. AWS Elastic Beanstalk
 86. Azure

-    Microsoft Corporation markets its cloud products under the *Azure* brand name.
+    Microsoft Corporation (MSFT) markets its cloud products under the *Azure* brand name.
 At its most basic, Azure acts as an *infrastructure-as-a-service* (IaaS) provider.
 IaaS virtualizes
     hardware components, a key differentiation from other *-as-a-service* products.